rakshitsoral/urban-jekyll-template/_posts/2019-10-18-build-website-for-free-2019-part-one.md

 Although much has been written about building a blog website online, there is little to negligible information about how to build a blog from scratch without bearing any cost at all.

-There are articles online that must have shown you how to buy web hosting, how to buy a domain name, how to install WordPress and write your first blog etc. etc. But in this article, you would be learning two simple techniques that most people use for building a FREE OF COST blog.
-In fact, I have applied both of these techniques myself and learned one-or-two things about the same.
+There are articles online that must have shown you how to buy web hosting, how to buy a domain name, how to install WordPress and write your first blog etc. etc. But in this blog series, you would be learning a simple technique that most people use for building a FREE OF COST blog.
+In fact, I have appied this technique to build this blog, without paying a single penny.

-Ready to start the step-by-step Tutorial?
-Cool, let’s dive-in straight.

 <b>PS:</b>  This is part 1 of the series “How to Build a Blogging Website for Free”.
-I will complete all three parts in a few days. if you want to get notifications about the remaining parts, I would insist you subscribe to my newsletters in the footer.
+This part includes a basic overview of my thoughts on building a website.
+If you want to dive straight to the tutorial part, I would insist you to click here - <a href="https://rakshitsoral.ga/blogging/2019/11/02/build-blog-for-free-part-two-jekyll/">How to build a FREE blog with Jekyll and Github Pages</a>

 <h2 class="note">Building a blogging website for your career - does that makes sense in 2019?</h2>